martinrist/haskell-sandbox/src/ProgrammingHaskell/Chapter11/README.md

 - A `newtype` has various advantages over a basic `data` declaration:
     - No runtime overhead, since it reuses the representation of the type it contains.
-    - Can define a typelcass instance for `newtype`s that differ from the instances for their underlying type.
+    - Can define a typeclass instance for `newtype`s that differ from the instances for their underlying type.

 ## 11.10 - Sum types